seimith/seimith.github.io/_posts/2016-09-18-Swift: Pulsating UIView.md

     // Dispose of any resources that can be recreated.
   }

   // 2.
-Function to spin foreverrrr
+Function to pulse 3x
   func beginAnimation () {
       UIView.animateWithDuration(1.0, delay:0, options: [.Repeat, .Autoreverse], animations: {
           UIView.setAnimationRepeatCount(3)